lino-framework/book/docs/specs/coachings.rst

     .. attribute:: end_date
     .. attribute:: start_date
     .. attribute:: primary

+      Whether this coaching is primary.
+Enabling this field will automatically make the other coachings non-primary.

+      See `The primary coach`_

     .. attribute:: ending

 .. class:: Coachings

+    A table showing a set of coachings.

+.. class:: CoachingsByClient

     The :class:`Coachings` table in a clients detail.

-.. class:: CoachingsByClient
 .. class:: CoachingsByUser